yuyangdu01/LLM-CL-VQA/README.md

 ## Training
 * We train the model under a continual learning (CL) framework.

 * In time slot #1, we train the model with EndoVis17 dataset.
+Since our paper focuses on continual learning, we do need to repeat the conventional training process every time.
+So a fixed checkpoint for time slot #1 is given in our checkpoint folder.
+You can just just load the checkpoint to skip the training in time slot #1.

 * Then in time slot #2, we train the model with EndoVis18 dataset.